COVID-19 Operating Status

 Francis Cooke Facility Guide

 Our customers play an important role in BVWMC being a leader in waste diversion and resource recovery.
 The Francis Cooke Landfill and Resource Recovery Centre serves as a recycling drop off for 15 different materials.
 Our on-site processing turns this material into value-added products made from wood, metal, drywall, asphalt, concrete, yard and garden materials and much more.
 Material that must be buried is carefully managed to efficiently use the Bow Valley’s available landfill space.

 Everything you need to know about using the Francis Cooke Landfill and Resource Recovery Centre is in our User Handbook.
 Click a topic in the Table of Contents and there you are!
 Download the Handbook for future reference oreview some essentials provided below.

 Upcoming Special Hours

-We will be closed on Victoria Day, Monday May 24, 2021.
-We will be open during normal hours on Saturday May 22, 2021.
+We will be closed for the Civic Holiday/Heritage Day, Monday August 2, 2021.
+We will be open during normal hours on Saturday July 31, 2021.

 8 a.m. – 4 p.m.
 Monday to Saturday.